 When and How to Use Primer

 Knowing when and how to use primer can be tricky especially if you are a new do it yourselfer.
+A recent survey by CBY Tools showed that one of the most popular do-it-yourself tasks is painting a room.
 I don’t know about you, but when I first started painting my projects, I had no idea if I needed to use primer or not.
 It was a little intimidating.
 I accidentally bought an entire gallon for a small project (how embarrassing and costly).
 As with many things, I learned through experience.
-Here are a few tips and rules of thumb that I have learned along the way.

 When to use primer:

-- When painting over dark colors
+- Painting over dark colors

 Why use primer: